MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 }
 ```

-# Adapting Project Code to CoreData
+# Adapting Project Code to Core Data

 ## Adapting the Loaner Class

-In the real world, adding CoreData to a project will likely require changes to existing code.
+In the real world, adding Core Data to a project will likely require changes to existing code.

 In the `/model/Item+CoreDataProperties.swift` extension file, the `Loanee` property is invoking an error stating the following: